 Can I give up some of my pension to increase my lump sum?

 You can exchange some of your pension for a bigger tax-free lump sum on retirement.
-You will be able to take up to a maximum of 25% of the capital value of your pension benefits as a tax-free lump sum, providing the total lump sum does not exceed 25% of the lifetime allowance.
-For the year 2020/21 is £268,275 (£1,073,100 × 25%).
+You will be able to take up to a maximum of 25% of the capital value of your pension benefits as a tax-free lump sum, providing the total lump sum does not exceed 25 per cent of the lifetime allowance.
+25 per cent of the lifetime allowance in currently £268,275 (£1,073,100 × 25%).

 If you have previously taken payment of (‘crystallised’) pension benefits, you have already used up some of your lifetime allowance.
-The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.
+The maximum tax-free cash you can take is the lower of 25 per cent of the capital value of your pension benefits or 25 per cent of your remaining lifetime allowance.

-In the example above, the lump sum automatically paid on retirement roughly equates to 15% of the capital value.
+In the example above, the lump sum automatically paid on retirement is roughly 15 per cent of the capital value.
 Any amount you take as a lump sum above the automatic lump sum would be achieved by exchanging part of your annual pension for a one-off tax-free cash payment.
 For each £1 of annual pension you give up you would receive £12 lump sum.

 An election to take extra lump sum must be made in writing before your benefits are paid.
 So that you have plenty of time to make up your mind and seek financial advice if you wish, it is important that you contact your administering authority well in advance of your intended retirement date so they can provide you with more details.